-Carolyn Percy asks if Into the Spider Verse is just another cash grab by Sony through using the Spider-Man brand name.
+Carolyn Percy asks if the animated Into the Spider-Verse is just another cash grab by Sony through using the Spider-Man brand name.

-“Not another Spider-Man film!” is what some of you might have thought when SONY announced Spider Man: Into the Spider Verse.
-After two attempts at the franchise, Marvel have helped SONY bring Spider-Man back on track with last year’s Homecoming, will anything they do with Spider-Man that’s not in conjunction with the MCU just be a rehashing of what’s come before, only not as good?
+“Not another Spider-Man film!” is what some of you might have thought when SONY announced Spider-Man: Into the Spider-Verse.
+After two attempts at the franchise, Marvel has helped SONY bring Spider-Man back on track with last year’s Homecoming, will anything they do with Spider-Man that’s not in conjunction with the MCU just be a rehashing of what’s come before, only not as good?
 Not necessarily.
 The overwhelmingly positive response to Marvel’s Spider-Man, the recent Playstation4 release, has proved that SONY can do the wall-crawler justice if they put their mind to it and if they have the right people involved.

 Secondly, whilst this may be an origin story, it’s not a rehash of the Peter Parker story (the film itself even lampshades this, twice).
 Instead, we follow Miles Morales (who originally appeared in Marvel’s Ultimate continuity and has made some recent appearances outside comics in their game and cartoon releases), a teenager from Brooklyn who, after gaining powers from being bitten by a strange spider, and the death of Peter Parker, must not only learn how to be Spider-Man but stop the Kingpin from enacting a scheme that will endanger the very fabric of reality.
 Fortunately, Miles might not be as alone as he first thought.

-So far, Spider Man: Into the Spider Verse has been called one of the best films of 2018, the best animated film of 2018 and has just been announced as a nominee in BAFTA’s Best Animated Film category.
+So far, Spider-Man: Into the Spider-Verse has been called one of the best films of 2018, the best-animated film of 2018 and has just been announced as a nominee in BAFTA’s Best Animated Film category.
 Worth all the hype?
 The only to find out is to go and see it for yourself.
-(And be sure to stay for the end credits, not just for the now almost inevitable post-credits scene – although this one is a good ‘un – and a moving dedication to Stan Lee and Steve Ditko who both passed away last year and without whom we wouldn’t have Spider-Man at all.)
+(And be sure to stay for the end credits, not just for the now almost inevitable post-credits scene – although this one is a good ‘un – and moving dedication to Stan Lee and Steve Ditko who both passed away last year and without whom we wouldn’t have Spider-Man at all.)